amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 21 - We load fonts with the FontLoader passing the filepath to the source parameter, we give it an id so we can access in any child qml file*
+*Snippet 21 - We load fonts with the `FontLoader` passing the filepath to the `source` parameter, we give it an `id` so we can it access in any child qml file*

-Now use the glyph font in the CustToolButton by the name of the loaded font as the font.family of the Text that will want to turn into an icon.
+Now use the glyph font assigning the `name` property of the loaded font as the `font.family` of the Text that will want to turn into an icon.

 > components/CustToolButton.qml